SalmaanP/Bubble/README.txt

 Future Reference
-I had plans to set up some statistical information using successive probability to display the odds at each try, but its not important now.
+-Add statistical information using successive probability to display odds at every turn.
-Add more dynamic nature to scoring system
+-Add more dynamic nature to scoring system.

 The apk can be found at https://www.dropbox.com/s/einu9qcf3grixmc/Bubble.apk